 In addition to checking these databases, it’s wise to do an internet search for your business name, including checking domain names, social media sites, and online phone directories.

 After looking up names on the Secretary of State’s website, you can check whether your desired domain name is available.
-We have a tool to help you do a preliminary domain name search, and our domain name registration service can help you secure the online name that will best serve your business.
+We have a tool to help you do a preliminary business name search, and our domain name registration service can help you secure the online name that will best serve your business.

 If you’ve chosen the perfect name but aren’t ready to register your LLC, you have the option to reserve it.
 This way, no one else can use it while you’re busy figuring out the rest of your business plan.
 To reserve your business name, you pay a fee and complete a Request for Reservation of Name form.